Clark County Public Works manages a comprehensive bridge program that includes regular inspection and maintenance of county-owned bridges.

-Clark County owns and maintains 79 bridges, of which three are pedestrian bridges.
+Clark County owns and maintains 78 bridges, including three pedestrian bridges.
 The county also inspects 27 other bridges owned by cities and six owned by railroads.

 Washington Administrative Code 136-20-060 requires the county to produce a written report on its bridge inspection program.

 Bridge engineers use two terms for deficient bridges:

 Structurally deficient means the bridge’s condition or design has affected its ability to carry traffic.
 The bridge is not unsafe or likely to collapse – Clark County would immediately close an unsafe bridge – but it does indicate the bridge will require significant maintenance and repair and ultimately will require replacement or major rehabilitation.